ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 If the queues in the system needs to be allocated for VFs, master_pf has a sysfs entry ``/sys/bus/pci/devices/<pci_device_bdf>/qdma/qmax_vfs``.
 The queues configured for ``qmax_vfs`` is a pool of queues which will be used to distribute across all available VFs created for this device.
-The remining queues are evenly distibuted across the PFs.
+The remaining queues are evenly distributed across the PFs.

 .. image:: /images/set_qmax.PNG
    :align: center